TulipaEnergy/TulipaEnergyModel.jl/docs/src/how-to-use.md

 ## Input

 Currently, we only accept input from CSV files.
-There should be 7 files, each following the specification of input structures.
+There should be 8 files, each following the specification of input structures.
 You can also check the [`test/inputs` folder](https://github.com/TulipaEnergy/TulipaEnergyModel.jl/tree/main/test/inputs) for examples.

 ### CSV

 #### `assets-data.csv`

-This files includes the list of assets and the data associate with each of them.
+This file includes the list of assets and the data associated with each of them.

 Required columns: